 • Set important events, meetings, and announcements.

-• Assign tasks to the team and individuals.
+• Assign tasks to the team and to individual team members.

 Best Use Cases for This Type of Chart

-The chart above divides the different tasks involved in product creation.
-Each of these tasks has a timeline that can be mapped on the calendar view.
+Gantt charts are ideal for analyzing, roadmapping, and monitoring progress over a specified period.
+The chart example I’ve shared above divides the different tasks involved in product creation.
+As you can see, each of these tasks has a timeline that can be mapped on the calendar view.

 You can use Gantt charts in various tasks, including: